cmembrez/Raspberry-Robotics101/projects/DC-Box/readme.md

 ![](Scanbox.jpg)

 ### 2) Software - GUI
 We worked with python and tkinter.
-First Basic Version (dcbox_v1.py)
+First Basic Version (program/dcbox_v1.py) The program is not yet finished.
+So if you want to make a contribution, we are more than happy.

 ![](DC-Box_v1.png)

 #### OpenCV